Posted on: February 27, 2019

 Knowing the meanings of laconic, loquacious, or lugubrious does not prove you are smart.
 Nor does knowing the rules of logarithms, apostrophes, or parallel structure.
 Not knowing things can feel scary, and it’s easy to mistakenly conflate knowledge with intelligence.
 But tests, including the ACT and SAT, measure acquired knowledge and skills.
 You can expect there to be things you don’t know…yet!
-That’s what study and practice are for, and it’s why effective preparation can also lower your anxiety and relieve stress.
+That’s what study and practice are for, and it’s why effective preparation is one of the best ways students can relieve stress and lower anxiety.

 One of the best scientists currently researching stress and how brains react to it is Dr. Sonia Lupien.
 Dr. Lupien has a really clever model of what causes anxiety in humans, or to put it another way, what makes people “nuts”: N ovelty, U npredictability, T hreat to Ego, and S ense of Control.